How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 Cumulative toxicant burden is increasingly recognized as a contributor to chronic immune activation and systemic inflammation (14).

-Chronic Stress and Cortisol Dysregulation as Drivers of Inflammation
+Chronic Stress and Cortisol Imbalance

 Psychological and physiological stress directly influence immune signaling.
 Persistent activation of the stress response alters cortisol dynamics, disrupts immune tolerance, and promotes a pro-inflammatory internal environment.
 When stress becomes chronic and recovery is insufficient, inflammatory signaling can become the default state rather than a temporary response.

-How Poor Sleep and Circadian Disruption Elevate Inflammatory Markers
+Poor Sleep and Circadian Rhythm Disruption

 Restorative sleep plays a critical role in immune resolution.
 During healthy sleep cycles, inflammatory signaling is downregulated and repair processes are prioritized.
 Chronic sleep restriction, fragmented sleep, or circadian rhythm disruption increases inflammatory markers and impairs the body’s ability to return to baseline.